-(Orlando, Florida, USA)—Wycliffe Associates, an international organization involving people in the acceleration of Bible translation, has developed a scaled-down, mini Print On Demand system for printing Bibles and Christian literature.
+(Orlando, Florida, USA)—Wycliffe Associates, an international organization involving people in the acceleration of Bible translation, has developed a scaled-down, mini Print On Demand (POD) system for printing Bibles and Christian literature.

 Small enough to fit into a suitcase, this new system helps Christians who are living in extremely harsh conditions, facing severe persecution, to print in very small quantities without attracting any attention.

 If one location becomes too risky for printing operations to continue, the mini Print On Demand system can be moved quickly and easily to a more secure location.

 “Some minority language groups are so small that printing Bibles on a regular printing press would be exorbitantly expensive.
 These precious people could be forced to wait years before the funds are raised to print Bibles for them,” says Bruce Smith, President and CEO of Wycliffe Associates.
 “Bible translators may actually have handwritten copies of the Scriptures or digital copies, but they’re not accessible to multitudes.
 They can’t read and study God’s Word for themselves, simply for lack of printed copies.”

 Print On Demand is a compact, high-speed, digital printing system that Wycliffe Associates trains local Christians to operate and maintain.
 Using a flash drive containing Scriptures in their own language, local believers can quickly print what they need to be distributed to their churches.

 Where large quantities of Bibles are needed, and where it’s safe to print and distribute them, full-scale units can produce a large volume of copies quickly and efficiently.